 Thermal Conductivity/Thermal Conductance Measurements

-To test components such as thermal straps and complete thermal subsystems, TSL uses a thermal vacuum (thermal vac) chamber specifically designed for temperature and pressure control.
-Thermal vac testing is conducted using our chamber that is capable of being evacuated to 10-6 torr (roughly one-billionth of an atmosphere), well below the range where molecular convection heat transfer is significant.
-Temperature control at the thermal interface plate can be maintained to within a degree over a range from -190°C to 180°C (80 K to 450 K).
+When testing components such as thermal straps and complete thermal subsystems, TSL has a custom thermal vacuum (thermal vac) chamber specifically designed for temperature and pressure control.
+Thermal vac testing is conducted using this chamber that is capable of being evacuated to 10-6 torr (roughly one-billionth of an atmosphere), well below the range where molecular convection heat transfer is significant.
+Temperature control at the thermal control plate can be maintained to within a degree over a range from -190°C to 180°C (80 K to 450 K).

 Accurate and Proven Thermal Test Method

-Thermal Vac Testing Over a Wide Temperature Range
+Cryogenic Thermal Vac Testing and Thermal Testing Over a Wide Temperature Range

-Thermal control of the heat sink interface within the thermal vac chamber is provided by liquid nitrogen or cold gaseous nitrogen for sub-ambient to cryogenic testing, and room temperature or heated gaseous nitrogen for ambient and above-ambient temperature testing.
-By monitoring and actively controlling the heat sink plate temperature, we can make thermal conduction measurements at temperatures between 80 K and 450 K, with 95% or better total accuracy.
-If you have special lower-temperature measurement needs, please contact us because depending upon your test article, we have the capability of using either gaseous or liquid helium to reach 10 K and lower at the heat sink interface.
+Thermal Space specializes in cryogenic thermal vacuum testing.
+Thermal control of our heat sink interface (or cold plate) within the thermal vac chamber is achieved by liquid nitrogen or cold gaseous nitrogen for sub-ambient to cryogenic testing, and room temperature or heated gaseous nitrogen for ambient and above-ambient temperature testing.
+By monitoring and actively controlling the thermal control plate temperature, we can make thermal conduction measurements at temperatures between 80 K and 450 K, with 95% or better total accuracy.
+If you have special lower-temperature measurement needs, please contact us.
+Depending upon your test article, we have the capability of using either gaseous or liquid helium to reach 10 K and lower at the heat sink interface.

 Thermal Vac Testing for Components, Devices, and Complete Thermal Subsystems